For bakers, cookie cutters can bring a smile to your face faster than a plate of freshly baked goodness.

 This method of storing cookie cutters is ideal for bakers who are baking on the regular (think weekly) or huge kitchens with lots and lots of drawer space.

-If neither situation applies to you, you’ll want to consider an alternative cookie cutter storage solution.
+If neither situation applies to you, another cookie cutter storage option is probably best for you.

 Pegboards and Hooks